bonitasoft/bonita-doc/md/database-configuration.md

 4. Execute the query in the Query Editor.
 5. To confirm successful execution of the script, open the "Object Explorer" and go to: **Master** \> **Programmability** \> **Extended Stored Procedures**.
    You should have 12 new procedures, each with a name starting with `dbo.xp.sqljdbc_xa_`.
-6. Assign the new role 'SqlJDBCXAUser' to the user who owns the Bonita BPM Engine database (`bonitadev` in our example).
+6. Assign the new role 'SqlJDBCXAUser' to the user who owns the Bonita Engine database (`bonitadev` in our example).
 To do so, execute the following commands in SQL editor:
    ```sql
    USE master;
    GO